Measuring pavement deflections with sensors: a review

 In the last decades, an alternative deflection measuring solution, via deflection, velocity and acceleration measuring sensors embedded in the pavement has attracted more and more attention.
 Integration of sensors in the road pavement allows the assessment of the complete history of pavement response under real traffic, starting from sensor installation.

-This paper will provide an overview of the sensors most commonly used for measuring deflections, linear variable differential transformers, geophones and accelerometers."
+This paper will provide an overview of the sensors most commonly used for measuring deflections, linear variable differential transformers, geophones and accelerometers.

 Keywords